Remote patient monitoring

 Remote patient monitoring (RPM) is a technology to enable monitoring of patients outside of conventional clinical settings, such as in the home or in a remote area, which may increase access to care and decrease healthcare delivery costs.
-RPM involves the constant remote care of patients by their physicians, often to track physical symptoms, chronic conditions, or post-hospitalization rehab.
+RPM involves the constant remote care or monitoring of patients by their physicians or pharmaceutical/biotechnolgy companies often to track physical symptoms, chronic conditions, or post-hospitalization rehab.
+RPM is also used extensively in clinical studies.
+Patient Reported Outcomes (PROs) for clinical trials are captured remotely via a tablet.

 Incorporating RPM in chronic-disease management may significantly improve an individual's quality of life, by allowing patients to maintain independence, prevent complications, and to minimize personal costs.
 RPM facilitates these goals by delivering care through telecommunications.
 This form of patient monitoring can be particularly important when patients are managing complex self-care processes such as home hemodialysis.

 Key features of RPM, like remote monitoring and trend analysis of physiological parameters, enable early detection of deterioration; thereby reducing emergency department visits, hospitalizations, and the duration of hospital stays.
 While technologies are continually being developed to tackle this type of health care, physicians may utilize basic communication methods such as Zoom, Snapchat, or even landline phones.

-Pilot programs for Remote Patient Monitoring began in the 1970's when Kaiser Permanente created monitoring systems for rural communities in order to provide better healthcare to isolated regions.
+Pilot programs for Remote Patient Monitoring began in 1970s when Kaiser Permanente created monitoring systems for rural communities in order to provide better healthcare to isolated regions.
 Literature related to Remote Patient Monitoring suggests that interventions based on health behavior models, care pathways, and personalized coaching lead to the best outcomes.

 Research on the use of Remote Patient Monitoring technologies has helped determine that further development of telehealth ecosystems, in which physicians can give recommendations and means of care while also receiving transmitted health information, can lead to better patient outcomes and higher patient satisfaction.
 Researchers also note that Remote Patient Monitoring will become more important as healthcare changes from a volume focus to a value focus.

 During the COVID-19 pandemic, Remote Patient Monitoring has been used extensively and allowed for more fields such as psychology or cardiology to use virtual care.
 By 2025, the Remote Patient Monitoring industry is expected to double, due to factors such as the COVID-19 pandemic and increased at-home care.
 Use of Remote Patient Monitoring has been proven to ultimately provide better patient compliance and improved physician management, while decreasing costs of care.